Ahmed Zaki Yamani: Other activities

 In July 1982, Yamani founded Investcorp, a private equity firm, with several other oil ministers and well-known financiers.
 The firm's initial investments included Tiffany & Co., Breguet, a Swiss watch maker, and Chaumet, a French jeweller.
 Yamani, himself known to be a watch lover, also became majority shareholder of Vacheron Constantin in 1987.
 In 1996, Yamani's shares were then sold to Vendôme Luxury Group, owned by Richemont.
 In 1988, Yamani established the Al-Furqan Islamic Heritage Foundation under the Yamani Cultural and Charitable Foundation, which endeavours to preserve and publish historically important Islamic works.
 In 1990, Yamani founded the Centre for Global Energy Studies, a London-based market analysis group claiming to provide objective information on energy issues.
 Board members have included Edward Heath, Valéry Giscard d'Estaing, and Denis Healey, all of whom were friends of Yamani.

 Personal life

-Yamani's first wife was an Iraqi.
-They had three children.
-In 1956, Yamani's first daughter, Mai Yamani, was born, followed by second daughter Maha in 1959 and first son Hani in 1961.
-Mai studied anthropology and is now an author and Research Fellow at the Royal Institute for International Affairs.
-Maha received a law degree from Cambridge and Hani a degree in business administration.
+Yamani married his first wife Laila Sulaiman Faidhi, an Iraqi, in 1955.
+Together they had three children.
+Yamani's first daughter, Mai Yamani, was born in 1956, followed by second daughter Maha in 1959, and first son Hani in 1961.
+Mai studied anthropology and is now an author and scholar, and a former Research Fellow at the Royal Institute for International Affairs.
+Maha received a law degree from Cambridge, and Hani a degree in business administration.

 Yamani married his second wife Tamam al Anbar on 23 March 1975, and had five children: Faisal (born 1976), Sharaf (born 1977), Sarah (born 1979), Arwa (born 1981), and Ahmed (born 1983).

 Yamani was fluent in Arabic, English, and French.
 His negotiation style, as remarked on by Henry Kissinger, was to wine and dine other dignitaries until the point of fullness and lethargy, before beginning protracted negotiations (Reader's Digest, circa 1970).